-If its lightweight design wasn’t enough, the Trooper is super portable with a relatively narrow-profile.
-The widest point is only 18.75 inch at the shoulder section, meaning it’s doable for 3 across in large vehicles.
-If you want the narrowest convertible car seats, check our another post on this topic.
+If its lightweight design wasn’t enough, the Trooper is super portable with a relatively narrow profile.
+The widest point is only 18.75 inches at the shoulder section, meaning it’s doable for 3 across in large vehicles.
+If you want the narrowest convertible car seats, check out another post on this topic.

 So, you know that the Baby Trend Trooper delivers on style and portability, but what about size limit and safety?

-Featuring the combination of 65-pound top weight and 50-inch top height, the Trooper has the biggest size limit among these lightweight convertible car seats.
+Featuring a combination of a 65-pound top weight and 50-inch top height, the Trooper has the biggest size limit among these lightweight convertible car seats.
 The 65 lbs / 50″ size limit makes it a good car seat that fits big toddlers between 4 and 5 years old.

 It meets the Federal Motor Vehicle Safety Standard 213.
 Also, it has side impact protection.
 Furthermore, it includes an infant insert to provide protection and comfort for newborns.
-That’s all this light travel car seat has for safety.
+That’s all this lightweight convertible car seat has for safety.

 Moving to the comfort section, the Baby Trend Trooper does have a cup holder.
-It’s built-in the right edge of the car seat, good for holding drinks or snacks, but not parent-friendly for cleaning.
-You can’t put it in a dish-washer for automatic cleaning.
+It’s built-in on the right edge of the car seat, good for holding drinks or snacks, but not parent-friendly for cleaning.
+You can’t put it in a dishwasher for automatic cleaning.

 Luckily, the fabrics are machine washable and you can take the cushion off for easy cleaning.